kitsec-labs/kitsec-core/README.md

 `````
 """
-  Sends HTTP GET requests to the specified URL with a specified number of attacks
+  Sends HTTP GET requests to a specified base URL with a given list of paths.
-  and requests.

   Args:
-  - url (str): The URL to send GET requests to.
+  - base_url (str): The base URL to send requests to.
+The URL must include the protocol (http or https).

-  - num_attacks (int): The number of attacks to execute.
+  Options:
-  - num_requests (int): The number of requests to send in each attack.
+  - path (str): The path to a file or directory containing a list of paths to send requests to.
+Default: ../lists/fuzz/path_fuzz
-  - num_retries (int): The number of times to retry failed requests.
-  - pause_before_retry (int): The number of milliseconds to pause before retrying
-  failed requests.
+  - file-fuzz (bool): Whether to use file format fuzzing or not

   Returns:
-  - A list of response objects for each attack.
+  - None.
+For each request sent, the program will print the URL and response code to the console if the response code is 200.
 """
 `````